Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 Visiting a Florida Inmate

 The Florida DOC advises prospective visitors to adhere to specific visitation rules.
-Before seeing an inmate, they have to pick up an application, fill it out, and mail it to the inmate’s facility.
+Before seeing an inmate, they have to pick up a requesting visitation application, fill it out, and mail it to the inmate’s facility.
 Processing time for applications is about 30 days.
 Applicants have to be at least 12 years old, and those 16 and older have to bring a photo ID.

 Once approved, visitors need to fill out an electronic visitation request form to schedule an appointment, which is available in English and Spanish.
 After approval and clearance, they can visit between 9:00 am and 3:00 pm on Saturdays and Sundays.